Helping You to Maximize Your Academic Pursuits

 The MCAT should be taken no later than fall of the year preceding admission to the School of Medicine.
 If more than one MCAT was taken, all the test grades must be included when making an application.

 We will accept MCAT scores dating back three years from your application submission date.
 You will be required to retake the MCAT if your score expires before your secondary is submitted to us.
+Applicants who plan to retake the MCAT exam should submit your new score by no later than November 1, 2024.
+The latest MCAT administration date considered for first-time test takers is January 31st, 2025.

 Requests for test reports and all other correspondence and requests for information concerning the administration, processing, and scoring of the MCAT should be directed to the MCAT Program Office.